September 18, Present Day

 Wilson County, Pennsylvania

 A crack of lightning tore through the darkened sky, outlining the looming clouds that blanketed Nine Hills and mercilessly flung pellets of rain on the grey and dismal town.
 No one was outside, as the streets and sidewalks were unsurpassable rivers and the park was a lake that greedily kept the treasured playground to itself.
-No one was outside on this day, no one who wanted to live, that is.
+No one was outside on this day save a few souls crazy or desperate enough to test the might of Mother Nature.

-He was there to end it, to end it where it all began but before he would leave his fate up to the hands of God, he had something, or rather someone, to finish.
+Refusing to endure the horrors for even another week, he had arrived to end it, to end it where it all began.
+But before he would leave the fate of his soul up to the hands of God, he had something, or rather someone, to finish.

 So the sixteen year old stood in the football field, near the very spot that started his road trip through nightmarish lands, waiting for the woman who took his parents away from him to pay a little visit, as he knew she would.

-As he stood in silence the wind pulled at his unbuttoned black on black pinstripe dress shirt and shaggy blonde hair like tiny hands dragging him down to the depths of Hell, all the while rain soaked through his denim jeans and blue graphic tee.
+As he stood silent, the wind pulled at his unbuttoned black on black pinstripe dress shirt and shaggy blonde hair like tiny hands dragging him down to the depths of Hell, all the while rain soaked through his denim jeans and blue graphic tee.

 Soon though, the added weight of what he was about to do proved too much and, try as he might to keep them dammed up, the memories of the past two years flowed through his mind like a flood, carving out horrific battle scenes into the back of his eyes and plastering the faces of the ones he had slain on the remnants of his once serene life.